mankyd/htmlmin/docs/quickstart.rst

                           to prevent minification.
 This attribute is removed by default.
 Set this flag to keep the 'pre' attributes in place.

+    -a PRE_ATTR, --pre-attr PRE_ATTR
+                          The attribute htmlmin looks for to find blocks of HTML that it should not minify.
+This attribute will be removed from the HTML unless '-k' is specified.
+Defaults to 'pre'.

     -p [TAG [TAG ...]], --pre-tags [TAG [TAG ...]]
                           By default, the contents of 'pre', and 'textarea' tags are left unminified.
                           You can specify different tags using the --pre-tags option. 'script' and 'style'